 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor to help you deal with the feeling that no one cares.
+Speak to an accredited and experienced therapist to help you deal with the feeling that no one cares.
 Simply click here to connect with one via BetterHelp.com.

 We live in such a technologically connected world, yet many people feel lonelier than ever.

 Social media and mobile phones have made it easy to connect with other people in a virtual sense, but that doesn’t actually fulfill our social needs.

 People are social animals, and most need to be around other people a little bit, even if it’s just seeing a cashier at the grocery store or waving to a neighbor that’s driving by.

 What about when we feel alone?
 Isolated?
 Like no one truly cares about our well-being or whether or not we even exist?
 Well, there are ways that you can address it.
 A lot of it has to do with the perceptions we have of other people and our relationships.